johnivore/gitstat/README.md

 ## Quick start

-### Show information about a repository
+Show information about a repository:

     gitstat ~/myproject

-Note: this is the same as:
+Note that this is the same as:

     gitstat check ~/myproject

-("check" is the default gitstat command.)
+("check" is the default command.)

 You use `~/myproject` all the time; let's tell gitstat to remember it:

     gitstat track ~/myproject

+Now when you run Gitstat with no parameters, it will include the status of `~/myproject`.

-Now do something like edit/add files in `~/myproject`, or commit (but don't push) changes, and run `gitstat` without any options:
+Try editing/adding files in `~/myproject`, and/or commit (but don't push) changes, and run Gitstat again:

     gitstat

-By default, `gitstat` will only output repos with changes.
+By default, Gitstat will only output repos with changes.
 To include repos that are up-to-date:

     gitstat --all

-`gitstat` can fetch from origin:
+Gitstat can fetch from origin:

     gitstat fetch

-Note that all commands support specifying one or more paths on the command line; for example:

-    gitstat fetch ~/myproject ~/work/proj2 ...

 Pull from origin:

     gitstat pull

-Note that `gitstat` will pull only if there are no local changes and if a pull from upstream is required.
+Gitstat will pull only if there are no local changes and if a pull from upstream is required.
 You can run `gitstat fetch` to fetch first.

-`gitstat` can do more.
+Gitstat can do more.
 To get help with individual commands:

     gitstat --help
     gitstat check --help